thankspedia/ws-tether/README.md

 ================================================================================

 This is an Web API framework which is resembling to traditional Remote Procedure Call.
-This module is developped as a subproject of [Kombucha.js][kombucha] framework.
+This module is developed as a subproject of [Kombucha.js][kombucha] framework.
 For further information, see the documentation of [Kombucha.js][kombucha].